Top 9 Tourist Attractions in Berlin That You Cannot Miss! (With Handy Walking Route)

 This was in complete contrast to when I visited Vienna and just winged the whole thing.

-Anyway, I caught my flight and after checking into my hostel, I quickly realised that I had left my itinerary at home.
+Anyway, I caught my flight and after checking into my hostel, I quickly realized that I had left my itinerary at home.

 …in my bedroom.